Reproductive health and fertility

 • Zintasa is made with a coating that could impact sperm motility.
 If you’re taking Zintasa, you may want to try a different brand of mesalazine.

-• Taking opioid or steroid medicines regularly may lower testosterone levels.
+• Taking opiates or steroid medicines regularly may lower testosterone levels.
+Opiates are a type of painkiller, and include codeine and morphine.

 • Antidepressants and anti-anxiety medicines have been linked to erection and ejaculation problems.